COVID-19 vaccination

 Vaccines teach your immune system how to create antibodies that protect you from diseases.
 It's usually much safer for your immune system to learn this through vaccination than by catching the diseases and treating them.
 Once your immune system knows how to fight a disease, it can often protect you..

-Flu and COVID-19 vaccines have a good safety record.
-All adult flu and COVID-19 vaccines are given by injection into the muscle of the upper arm.
+The COVID-19 vaccine has a good safety record.
+All adult COVID-19 vaccines are given by injection into the muscle of the upper arm.

-Are there any side effects from the vaccines?
+Are there any side effects from the COVID-19 vaccine?

 Millions of adults and children around the world have had a COVID-19 vaccine and it gives you the best protection against COVID-19.

-Like all medicines, the COVID-19 vaccines can cause side effects, but not everyone gets them.
+Like all medicines, the COVID-19 vaccine can cause side effects, but not everyone gets them.

 The safety of the vaccines has been extensively reviewed in both adults and children by the independent Medicines and Healthcare products Regulatory Agency (MHRA).

-The MHRA are continuously monitoring the safety of the COVID-19 vaccines and reports of serious side effects are very rare.
+The MHRA are continuously monitoring the safety of the COVID-19 vaccine and reports of serious side effects are very rare.

 Find out more about the MHRA on GOV.UK